Pfc. Kenneth E. Schoeberle

 maneuvers.
 It was after these maneuvers

 that they were being released from federal

-Instead, they learned that their time in the
+service.
+Instead, they learned that their

-years.
-Those men 29 years old or
+one to six years.
+Those men 29 years old

-or older were released from duty.
-The
+or older were released from duty, and those

 remaining men were given passes home.